- Online Services Traffic Payments, Jury...

 - Do not attach any other document to the Plaintiff's or Defendant' Claim.
 You may submit any exhibits you may have at the time of the hearing.

-- If filing by mail, send all forms and copies with a self-addressed, stamped envelope and a check or money order payable to CALAVERAS SUPERIOR COURT to Calaveras Superior Court, 891 Mountain Ranch Road, PO Box 850, San Andreas, CA 95249.
+- If filing by mail, send all forms and copies with a self-addressed, stamped envelope and a check or money order payable to CALAVERAS SUPERIOR COURT to Calaveras Superior Court, 400 Goverment Center Drive, San Andreas, CA 95249.
 All checks must contain an imprinted name and address.

 PROOF OF SERVICE OF YOUR CLAIM ON THE DEFENDANT